PaulYiUBC/VaccinePassport/README.md

 ## Phase 1 - Term 2 - Task 2 - Project Information

 *What will this application do?*
-- It will keep records of which *vaccines* you have received (type, date)
+- It will keep records of which *vaccines* you have received (type, date, booster shot)
 - It will allow you to organize vaccine *record profiles* for different people in your family
-- (*Optional*) Provide reminders when to receive booster shots
+- (*Optional*) Provide notice if a booster shot is required
 - (*Optional* = Secondary design/implementation goal if primary code is successfully completed)